kahunacohen/real-world-fp/part2.md

 _sum(1, 3)
 4

+_sum(1);
+NaN // because 1 + undefined is Nan.

 const sum = R.curry(_sum); // Here R is an import of Ramda

-//calling with less args returns a function ready for the next argument sum(1);
+// Calling with less args now returns a function ready for the next argument sum(1);
 ƒ (a0, a1) { return fn.apply(this, arguments); }